JayaswalPrateek/MyCSnotesForME/Cpp.md

 }
 // 11 21 21 21
 ```
+	- if variable is const and a ptr is pointing to it then the pointer ptr should be const of the data type not as a pointer which it can also be at the same time but will require 2 consts in declaration.
+	- you cann still point to the const of a data type of a variable without it having to be a constant

 ***if we write `const` at the end of a function signature in a class then the compiler will  not allow that functions to modify values of the class***
 	- you can also make a parameter in call by reference const to add some restrictions on what a function can do with the variables.

+***pre-processor directives and macros***